fbpx Skip to main content

 As the nights get brighter, it’s important to remember some top tips for cyclist safety.

-According to the PSNI Northern Ireland Road Safety Report for 2022, 7.7% of pedal cyclists were killed or seriously injured in Northern Ireland, resulting in 300 casualties.
-The report also saw an increase of 15.6% for pedal cyclist casualties in the last year, increasing by 74.
+According to the PSNI Northern Ireland Road Safety Report for 2024, 6.6% of those killed or seriously injured in Northern Ireland were pedal cyclists, resulting in 196 casualties.

 Here are some tips to keep in mind: